Salvation Army Florida emergency assistance.

 General Advice and Supportive Social Services - Most of the Salvation Army Corps in Florida provide basic case management, emergency housing and electric bill assistance, pastoral counseling, referral to government programs and advocacy services.
 They are a great place to turn to for referrals.

 Advocacy is also a key service of the social services from the Salvation Army.
 Case managers will offer Florida families information on government grant programs for everything from rent to employment needs.
 They strive to prevent homeless as well as hunger in their local communities.

 Developmental Group Programs – These programs are for adolescents, children, adults, seniors and older adults are often provided on a weekly or daily basis to sustain social development for persons who would not have access to such other social services or emergency financial assistance without The Salvation Army.
-Programs include such activities as Career Connections Centers; Parenting Classes; Budgeting; Credit Repair; Day Care Programs for Children; Job Readiness Programs; After-School Programs and Tutoring; GED Classes; Adult Literacy Lessons; Adult Day Centers; Meals on Wheels; Life Skills Adults and Children; Anger Management; and various Job Training Programs.
+Programs include such activities as Career Connections Centers; Parenting Classes; Budgeting; Credit Repair; Day Care Programs for Children; Job Readiness Programs.
+The Salvation Army in Florida may also offer After-School Programs and Tutoring; GED Classes; Adult Literacy Lessons; Adult Day Centers; Meals on Wheels; Life Skills Adults and Children; Anger Management; and various free Job Training Programs.